DaveBugg/Validony/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Ask a question about Validony usage
-title: '[QUESTION] '
+title: "[QUESTION] "
-labels: 'question'
+labels: question
 assignees: ''

 ---